Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 So, is now a good time?

-This is not financial or investment advice, we don't know your personal situation, and you should do your own research and consult qualified professionals before making a decision.
+This is not financial or investment advice, we do not know your personal situation, and every buyer should do their own research before buying property in Ho Chi Minh City.

 Is it smart to buy now in Ho Chi Minh City, or should I wait as of 2026?